iAMianIANiAM/PrismaTechGauntletv3/working/roadmap.md

   - [ ] Update position detection algorithm

 ## Current Status
-We have completed Phase 1 (Architecture and Foundation) and are making significant progress on Phase 2 (Hardware Interface Foundation).
+We have completed Phase 1 (Architecture and Foundation) and have made substantial progress on Phase 2 (Hardware Interface Foundation).
 Both the MPU9250 Core Interface and LED Interface have been successfully implemented and tested on actual hardware.
-The MPU sensor implementation confirms that our approach of using raw integer data without complex scaling is effective, providing accurate and responsive readings.
-The LED interface has been implemented using the FastLED library with support for all required animations and position color mapping.

-We have also created a main application that integrates both components, implementing a basic position detection system using the dominant axis approach.
-This integration will serve as the foundation for developing the complete position detection system and the required operational modes.

-Next steps include implementing the Hardware Manager to coordinate both components, enhancing the position detection algorithm using the dominant axis approach, and beginning to implement the calibration protocol for position threshold determination.
+The Hardware Manager integration is now complete and has been verified with physical hardware testing, with the LEDs properly responding to movement and the MPU sensor data being accurately reported.

+The hardware verification confirmed several key aspects of our implementation:
+1. The MPU sensor provides responsive and accurate motion data
+2. The LED interface correctly displays position colors and animations
+3. The Hardware Manager properly coordinates power states and initialization
+4. All components work together coherently in the integration test

+The next focus will be on completing the remaining items in Phase 2 (MPU9250 Data Processing and final verification) before moving on to Phase 3 (Basic Position Detection).

 ## Key Milestones

 1. ✅ Architecture design and documentation complete
-2. 🔜 Hardware Interface Foundation complete (MPU9250 interface ✅, LED interface ✅)
+2. 🔜 Hardware Interface Foundation complete (MPU9250 interface ✅, LED interface ✅, Hardware Manager ✅)
 3. 📅 Basic Position Detection complete
 4. 📅 Calibration Preparation complete
 5. 📅 Calibration Protocol implementation ready